SteeltoeOSS/Documentation/api/v4/connectors/cosmosdb.md

 # CosmosDB

 This connector simplifies accessing [Azure CosmosDB](https://azure.microsoft.com/en-us/products/cosmos-db/) databases.
-It supports the next .NET drivers:
+It supports the following .NET drivers:
 - [Microsoft.Azure.Cosmos](https://www.nuget.org/packages/Microsoft.Azure.Cosmos), which provides a `CosmosClient`.

 The remainder of this page assume you're familiar with the [basic concepts of Steeltoe Connectors](./usage.md).